Bouni/MateDealer/README.txt

 For more information, see the website at: https://reaktor23.org/de/projects/mate_dealer

-For bugs, contributions, suggestions, or anything else use our Mailinglist: reaktor23@lists.reaktor23.org
+For bugs, contributions, suggestions, or anything else send an E-Mail to: info@reaktor23.org

 Appendix:
 -------